gloveboxes/Ubuntu-for-Azure-Developers/README.md

 You'll need to create a GitHub token that you need to store securely.
 See [Creating a personal access token for the command line](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) for more information.
 You'll need to use this token in place of your password when pushing changes to GitHub.

-I permanently store my GitHub credientials with the following command
+I permanently store my GitHub credentials with the following command

 ```bash
 git config credential.helper store